Completed research

 Funding: EU Tempus

-Funding amount: € 1,258,556.47, RCE Graz-Styria: € 73.808.77
+Funding amount: €1,258,556.47, RCE Graz-Styria: €73,808.77

 Duration: 3 years, 10/2010 – 10/2013

-Lead partner: RWTH Aachen University, Germany
+Lead partner: RWTH Aachen, Germany

-Project partners: 4 European partners: RWTH Aachen University, UNESCO International Hydrological Programme (Germany); University of Graz (Austria); CEIFA (Portugal); University of Limerick (Ireland); and 14 Egyptian partners: Alexandria University, American University in Cairo, Bibliotheca Alexandrina, Cairo University, Fayoum Governorate - Ministry of Education, Fayoum University, Heliopolis University, Ministry of Higher Education, SEKEM Development Foundation, Suez Canal University, The American-Mideast Education and Training Service, Wadi Environmental Science Centre, Zagazig University
+Project partners: 4 European partners: RWTH Aachen, UNESCO International Hydrological Programme (Germany); University of Graz (Austria); CEIFA (Portugal); University of Limerick (Ireland); and 14 Egyptian partners: Alexandria University, American University in Cairo, Bibliotheca Alexandrina, Cairo University, Fayoum Governorate – Ministry of Education, Fayoum University, Heliopolis University, Ministry of Higher Education, SEKEM Development Foundation, Suez Canal University, The American-Mideast Education and Training Service, Wadi Environmental Science Centre, Zagazig University

-Description: The aim of EduCamp is to bring education for sustainable development to Egyptian society.
-This is done by setting up education centres at seven Egyptian universities, developing innovative teaching materials on ESD and implementing a further education programme where professors are taught ESD, who in turn train teachers in Egypt.
-The specific project goals of EduCamp are: 1.) the establishment of seven "Centres of Excellence" within Egyptian universities to offer and train activities on Education for Sustainable Development, 2.) the development of "EduCamp ESD Teaching and Learning Kits" for pupils aged 10 to 14 with over 200 activities on the topics of sustainability, biodiversity, energy, agriculture and water that are aligned with the Egyptian curriculum, 3.) the development of innovative teaching methods for schoolchildren, 4.) the development and implementation of a "Training of Trainers" programme in which professors are trained on ESD topics and methods, who in turn train Egyptian teachers, 5.) the creation of a virtual platform for networking and the exchange of knowledge and experience on the topic of sustainable development.
+Description: The aim of EduCamp is to promote education for sustainable development within Egyptian society.
+This is achieved through the establishment of education centres at seven Egyptian universities, the development of innovative teaching materials on ESD, and the implementation of a continuing professional development programme in which professors are trained in ESD and subsequently train teachers in Egypt.
+The specific project objectives of EduCamp are: 1.) the establishment of seven ‘Centres of Excellence’ within Egyptian universities to offer and deliver training on activities related to Education for Sustainable Development, 2.) the development of ‘EduCamp ESD Teaching and Learning Kits’ for pupils aged 10 to 14, containing over 200 activities on the themes of sustainability, biodiversity, energy, agriculture and water, tailored to the Egyptian curriculum, 3.) the development of innovative teaching methods for schoolchildren, 4.) the development and implementation of a “Training of Trainers” programme, within which professors are trained in ESD topics and methods, who in turn provide further training for Egyptian teachers, 5.) the creation of a virtual platform for networking and the exchange of knowledge and experiences on the topic of sustainable development.
 EduCamp is the first initiative in Egypt to structurally link universities and schools.
 The RCE Graz-Styria is responsible for the Training of Trainers modules.

 Duration: 01/2012 – 06/2013

-Employees: Project management: Univ.Prof.
-Dr Friedrich M. Zimmermann for KFU; staff members: Ricarda Rindlisbacher MSc BSc, Sonja Bloder BSc, Mario Diethart, Thomas Drage, DI (FH) Stefanie Egger, Magdalena Gschaider BSc, Thomas Höflehner, Irene Jammernegg, Martin Kubanek MSc BSc, Marlene Mader, Jonas Meyer MSc BSc, Dr Filippina Risopoulos-Pichler
+University of Technology Project team: Project leader: Prof. Friedrich M. Zimmermann for KFU; Team members: Ricarda Rindlisbacher MSc BSc, Sonja Bloder BSc, Mag.
+Mario Diethart, Mag.
+Thomas Drage, DI (FH) Stefanie Egger, Magdalena Gschaider BSc, Mag.
+Thomas Höflehner, Mag.
+Irene Jammernegg, Martin Kubanek MSc BSc, Mag.
+Marlene Mader, Jonas Meyer MSc BSc, Mag.
+Dr. Filippina Risopoulos-Pichler

-Funding: EU ERASMUS - Lifelong Learning Programmes
+Funding: EU ERASMUS – Lifelong Learning Programme

-Funding amount: € 388,020.00, RCE Graz-Styria: € 54.612.00
+Funding amount: €388,020.00, RCE Graz-Styria: €54,612.00

 Lead partner: University of Crete